 There are six different HCV genotypes (1 - 6).
 Here in Australia, the most common genotypes are genotype 1 (1a and 1b), and genotype 3.
-You must know your patients HCV genotype for the PBS authority.
-It will also help you choose a treatment regimen, and can help distinguish between relapse and reinfection if your patient is not cured of their hepatitis C.
+You no longer need to know your patients HCV genotype for the PBS authority, but it can be helpful to distinguish between relapse and reinfection if your patient is not cured of their hepatitis C.